 module load anaconda).
 See next section.

-The module supports Python versions 2.7, 3.6, and 3.7.
+The module supports Python versions 2.7, 3.6 - 3.9.
 Please follow the instructions in the

 module load message.